ConorGagliardi/conorgagliardi.com/_pages/about.md

 Undergraduate Student, <br>
 [Rochester Institute of Technology](https://www.rit.edu), New York -->
-I am an incoming Robotics Ph.D. at Oregon State University, an RIT computer science undergrad alum, a veteran currently serving in the NY Army National Guard, and a current NASA intern.
+I am a first year Robotics Ph.D. at Oregon State University in the Robot Decision Making Laboratory advised by Geoffrey Hollinger, an RIT computer science undergrad alum, an Army Veteran, and a 3 time NASA intern.
 I have done multiple personal projects on topics I am interested in such as robotics, computer vision, autonomous systems, and machine learning.
-I plan to pursue research in perception and control of multi-agent robotics systems!
+I am pursuing research in perception and control of multi-agent robotics systems!

+Here is some of my story:

 On August 4th, 2020, I was suddenly shocked to hear a loud explosion.
 Shortly afterward, I received a call from my officer in command telling me to hurry to the Joint Operations Center.
 I did not